aravindet/aravindet.github.io/smush.md

 - return operator <-
 - spread / rest operator ...

-<h3>Expressions.</h3> As functions in Smush accept exactly one argument, you call them by writing a parameter after them. foo val  calls foo with the argument val. foo bar baz calls foo with bar, then calls the result with baz.
+**Expressions.** As functions in Smush accept exactly one argument, you call them by writing a parameter after them. foo val  calls foo with the argument val. foo bar baz calls foo with bar, then calls the result with baz.

 All Smush expressions follow this pattern.
 Consider 1 + 2: + is a global variable containing a symbol ( an empty table that does nothing except being different from all other tables).
 The number 1  is called with this symbol as argument.
 That returns the addition function, which is then called with the number 2.

 Note that Smush functions are all left associative and have no concept of operator precedence.
 (Which makes sense, it has no concept of operators either.)
 1 + 2 * 3 in Smoosh will return 9, if you want it to work "normally" you should use 1 + (2 * 3).
 It's clearer anyway.

-<h3>Binding Expressions</h3> (a = 3 or b: 4) creates a "variable" in the current scope and assign it a value.
+**Binding Expressions** (a = 3 or b: 4) creates a "variable" in the current scope and assign it a value.
 The = and : are interchangeable.

-<h3>Immutable.</h3>  The binding operator is not an assignment operator; Smush values are immutable.
+**Immutable.**  The binding operator is not an assignment operator; Smush values are immutable.
 Identifiers in an outer scope can be read from closures, but cannot be updated.
 Table properties can be read but not updated.

-<h3>Destructuring Expression.</h3> The left-hand-side of a binding expression can be a destructuring expression. (x: x, y: y) = (x: 3, y: 4) and (x, y) = (3, 4) both result in x = 3 and y = 4.
+**Destructuring Expression.** The left-hand-side of a binding expression can be a destructuring expression. (x: x, y: y) = (x: 3, y: 4) and (x, y) = (3, 4) both result in x = 3 and y = 4.

 You can have your cake and destructure it too: (foo: (bar: b) f) binds the subtable containing bar to f , while also binding the value of bar to b.

-<h3>Spread / Rest.</h3> The ... expression syntax performs spread (in normal blocks) and rest (in destructuring blocks).
+**Spread / Rest.** The ... expression syntax performs spread (in normal blocks) and rest (in destructuring blocks).

-<h3>Property shorthand.<h3> When a local binding has the same name as a property in a table, you can use a shorthand: (:x, :y) for table construction and (:x, :y) = (x: 3, y: 4) for destructuring.
+**Property shorthand.** When a local binding has the same name as a property in a table, you can use a shorthand: (:x, :y) for table construction and (:x, :y) = (x: 3, y: 4) for destructuring.
 Either binding operator (= or :) may be used.

-<h3>Function Expression.</h3> For example, x -> x * x specifies a function.
+**Function Expression.** For example, x -> x * x specifies a function.
 The left-hand-side can be a destructuring or matching expression.

-<h3>Conditionals and loops</h3> are provided by standard library functions that are implemented in the interpreter.
+**Conditionals and loops** are provided by standard library functions that are implemented in the interpreter.
 Note that lazily evaluated expressions such as loop bodies and conditional branches must be function expressions, i.e.

 if condition thenFn elseFn

-<h3>Promises and streams<h3> are also implemented in the standard library, using a thunk/callback pattern.
+**Promises and streams** are also implemented in the standard library, using a thunk/callback pattern.

 readfile 'example.log' (err, value) -> { ... do things }

-<h3>Blocks</h3> The symbols ()[]{} define blocks.
+**Blocks** The symbols ()[]{} define blocks.
 Blocks may contain:

 - Statements.
 Expressions terminated by a ;
 - Return statement with an optional value, e.g. <- 3;